 Fixed Rate Home Loans

-Once you decide to avail a home loan, the next thing that storms your brain is choosing between fixed and floating rate of interest.
+Once you decide to avail a home loan, the next thing that storms your brain is choosing between fixed rate home loans and floating rate home loans.
 And here is where you are caught in a catch 22 situation.